 DVDs, music CDs, VHS videocassettes and LPs can be checked out for 7 days.

-If there is no hold on the item, it can be renewed twice.
+If there is no hold on the item, it can be renewed ten times.
 If someone has placed a hold on your item, you may not renew it.

 Fees• Return item by due date -- No fee